How Kids Sea Camp Started

 Kids Sea Camp Thanksgiving

 Kids Sea Camp now travels during spring and summer break weeks, the Thanksgiving holiday, and diving during the New Year’s holiday.
-The resorts we represent are in countries all over the world: Indonesia, Philippines, Dominica, Belize, Bonaire, Roatan, Little Cayman, Cayman Brac, Yap, Fiji, St. Lucia, Australia, Galapagos, Komoda, Raja Ampat, Alora and Lembeh Sea of Cortez, Mexico, and the Socorro Islands(See our calendar)
+The resorts we represent are in countries all over the world: Indonesia, Philippines, Dominica, Belize, Bonaire, Roatan, Little Cayman, Cayman Brac, Yap, Fiji, St. Lucia, Australia, Galapagos, Komoda, Raja Ampat, Alora and Lembeh, Sea of Cortez, Mexico, and the Socorro Islands(See our calendar)

 By Margo Peyton, founder and owner of Kids Sea Camp and Family Dive Adventures